alexing/beehero-ml-pipeline/README.md

 Every new model would be uploaded to our previously mentioned model repository.
 If we have different models, each one of them could have their own service instance running in a dedicated [Kubernetes](https://kubernetes.io/) pod.
 Communication with the service would happen via a REST API, e.g. training or predicting.

+This learning service for models is also a good way to scale if several models eventually become available.
+When a predicting pipeline is triggered, the user will have to declare which is the model they want to use.

 Also, a process to clean up data and old models should be designed but this is beyond the scope of this task.

 If suddenly long processing times start becoming an issue, a solution we could implement would be to have more than one instance of the clustering pipeline.